-Breast implants have been linked to 33 deaths and 573 reports of a cancer called Anaplastic Large-Cell Lymphoma (ALCL).
+Breast implants have been linked to 36 deaths and 733 cases of a cancer called Anaplastic Large-Cell Lymphoma (ALCL).
 It is a rare but aggressive form of non-Hodgkin’s lymphoma.

 Need a Texas Breast Implant Lawyer?
 Collen A. Clark is a true advocate for his clients and is passionate about helping Texans that have been injured or wronged.
 If you or a loved one has been diagnosed with cancer or had a doctor suggest breast implant removal because of a predisposition to cancer, you should contact us you should contact our lawyers immediately.
 You may be entitled to compensation by filing a lawsuit.